-Bensalem is a larger medium-sized town located in the state of Pennsylvania.
-With a population of 55,956 people and 11 constituent neighborhoods, Bensalem is the ninth largest community in Pennsylvania.
+Bensalem is a larger medium-sized township located in the state of Pennsylvania.
+With a population of 62,707 people and 13 constituent neighborhoods, Bensalem is the eighth largest community in Pennsylvania.

 Bensalem real estate is some of the most expensive in Pennsylvania, although Bensalem house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Bensalem isn’t mainly white- or blue-collar occupations dominate the local economy, Bensalem is neither predominantly one nor the other.
+Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Bensalem is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bensalem is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bensalem who work in office and administrative support (13.08%), sales jobs (12.30%), and management occupations (7.81%).
+Overall, Bensalem is a township of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Bensalem who work in office and administrative support (15.02%), sales jobs (10.07%), and management occupations (8.16%).

 Also of interest is that Bensalem has more people living here who work in computers and math than 95% of the places in the US.

-Although the majority of commuting trips in the town are by private automobile, Bensalem is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
+Although the majority of commuting trips in the township are by private automobile, Bensalem is somewhat unusual for a township of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Bensalem area by reducing both traffic and air pollution.

-The overall education level of Bensalem is somewhat higher than in the average US city of 21.84%: 28.03% of adults 25 and older in the town have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Bensalem citizens is substantially higher than the typical US community, as 30.09% of adults in Bensalem have at least a bachelor's degree, and the average American community has 21.84%.

-Bensalem is a very ethnically-diverse town.
+Bensalem is an extremely ethnically-diverse township.
 The people who call Bensalem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bensalem residents report their race to be White, followed by Asian.
-Important ancestries of people in Bensalem include German, Italian, Polish, and English.
+Important ancestries of people in Bensalem include Irish, German, Italian, Polish, and English.

 The most common language spoken in Bensalem is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.